New Horizon Public School

 The New Horizon Public School, Indiranagar, is a private school located in Indiranagar, Bangalore, India.
 The New Horizon campus is situated on 100 Feet Road, Indiranagar.

 Houses

-The students are divided into four houses named – Agni, Prithvi, Vayu, Jal, each house having its own motto and song.
+The students are divided into four houses named – Agni, Pritthvi, Vayu, Jal, each house having its own motto and song.

 Academics

 The school follows the ICSE syllabus, using continuous evaluation techniques to assess the students.